 Customer Relationship Management

-At minimum, a good CRM will have most, if not all, of the following features:
+At a minimum, a good CRM will have most, if not all, of the following features:

-- Analytics and Reporting Tools — A CRM is a great way to collect data on your customers, but that data is only as good as the analysis of it.
+- Analytics and Reporting Tools — A CRM is a great way to collect data on your customers, but that data is only as good as its analysis of it.
 Make sure that the software’s dashboard is easy to read and provides useful information.
-Look at what kind of standard reports are generated and make sure you can customise your own.
+Look at what kind of standard reports are generated and make sure you can customize your own.

 - Marketing Automation — If your CRM doesn’t already have marketing features built-in, make sure it integrates with whatever you’re using to market to your existing and potential customers.
 Whether that’s an email marketing platform or social media, or both, You don’t want to have a master list of all your customers isolated from your marketing tools.